Exacta Bet Explained

 Types of Exacta Bets

-You should know about exacta bets – they come in different shapes and sizes.
+One of the most exciting things about the exacta bet is that it comes in all shapes and forms.
 The classic (straight exacta) and a few other bet types change the terms slightly and the returns.
-Keep reading below to learn more about them.

 Straight Exacta